quikly/old-docs-site/iframe-encryption.md

 This token can be used to bypass normal user login in a campaign to provide a more seamless experience.

+The samples below do not encrypt the data; they only provide a signature to ensure that the data is not tampered with in transit.

+Alternative methods exist to encrypt data before appending it to the site url.

 ## Code Samples

 ### Ruby